 In this subsection, we introduce the holographic counterparts of the classical correlation \( J(A|B) \) and quantum discord \( D(A|B) \) at leading order in $G_N$ and in static (time-independent) spacetimes.

-\paragraph{Holographic entanglement entropy} In the static (or more generally time-reflection symmetric) cases, the entanglement entropy of a subregion $A$ in a boundary theory is given by the Ryu-Takayanagi formula~\cite{Ryu:2006bv}.
-The bulk dual is called the holographic entanglement entropy (HEE), which is proportional to the minimal area of a codimension-two surface homologous to $A$:
+\paragraph{Holographic Entanglement Entropy.} In the static (or more generally time reflection symmetric) cases, the entanglement entropy of a subregion $A$ in a boundary theory is given by the Ryu-Takayanagi formula~\cite{Ryu:2006bv}.
+The bulk dual is called the holographic entanglement entropy (HEE), which is proportional to the minimal area of a codimension-two\footnote{We will always use codimension with respect to the full spacetime (not just the Cauchy slice).} surface homologous to $A$:

-\paragraph{Entanglement wedge cross section} The entanglement wedge cross section (EWCS) between $A$ and $C$ is proportional to the minimal area of a codimension-two surface separating the entanglement wedge of \( AC \) (denoted by \( \mathcal{E}({AC}) \)) into two bulk subregions homologous to \( A \) and \( C \).
+\paragraph{Entanglement Wedge Cross Section.} The EWCS between $A$ and $C$ is proportional to the minimal area of a codimension-two surface separating the entanglement wedge of \( AC \) (denoted by \( \mathcal{E}({AC}) \)) into two bulk subregions homologous to \( A \) and \( C \).
 Namely,

 where the minimization is over all codimension-two surfaces \( \Gamma_{A:C} \subset \mathcal{E}_{AC} \) that bisect the entanglement wedge.